AalianKhan/mushroom-strategy/README.md

 1. Install HACS if you don't have it already
 2. Open HACS in Home Assistant
 3. Go to "Frontend" section
-4. Click button with "+" icon
+4. Click 3 dots on top right and custom repository
+5. Add `https://github.com/AalianKhan/mushroom-strategy` with catagory `Lovelace`
-5. Search for "Mushroom strategy"
+5. Search for "Mushroom strategy" and install

 ### Manual